Spring 2019 Semester

 The theme for the Spring 2019 Semester is "Washington and the Arts: Marketing the Global and the Local," taught by Professor Anne Rasmussen of the Music Department.

-- Applications for this opportunity are open - apply here!
+- Applications for this opportunity are closed.
+Applications for the Fall 2019 Semester will open in January.

 - Email [[rrtucker, Rhys Tucker]] with any questions.

 Now Featuring Elective DC Spotlight Series: "Ethical Leadership"

 - Co-taught in the W&M Washington Center by: